-Nancy works closely with the Immigration Legal Services Department at Canal Alliance to coordinate all classes and also helps with class registration, carefully ensuring that clients have enough knowledge of English to feel comfortable taking the class.
+As a volunteer, Nancy worked closely with the Immigration Legal Services Department at Canal Alliance to coordinate all classes.
+She also helped with class registration, carefully ensuring that clients have enough knowledge of English to feel comfortable taking the class.

 As a result of Nancy’s efforts at the Citizenship Class instructor, many new U.S. citizens are now contributing not only to the national economy, but as more deeply engaged residents of our local community.